syntacticsugarboyy/alx-higher_level_programming/0x07-python-test_driven_development/README.md

   very advantageous to other testing methods in small-scale scenarios.

 * Edge cases are very important as it tracks abnormalities in a code's behavior

+* The flags involved in python tests include -v, -m, etc.